 Then simply upload your documents and then sit in the comfort of your own home while you get to file your tax return.

 Currently.
-H&R Block says that you’ll get your taxes prepared and filed within five days, assuming you submit all necessary information.
+H&R Block says that you’ll get your business expenses taxes prepared and filed within five days, assuming you submit all necessary information.

 We recommend trying to file as soon as possible because when it gets closer to the end of the tax season it could be busier, potentially pushing back the estimated completion time.